lrcortizo/javaee-app-social-network/README.md

 2. The student's solution repository.
 Surf to
-[our Gitlab server](http://sing.ei.uvigo.es/dt/gitlab) and create a user with your @esei.ei.uvigo.es email account.
+[our Gitlab server](http://sing.ei.uvigo.es/dt/gitlab) and create a user with your @esei.uvigo.es email account.
 If your username is `bob`, create a **PRIVATE** project `bob-esi-solutions`

     Git url: `http://sing.ei.uvigo.es/dt/gitlab/bob/bob-esi-solutions.git`